-Since September 2018, we have started a new journey with our maths and we are adopting a new depth of learning approach.
+We teach maths following a mastery approach, which means that we teach maths that enables greater depth and understanding.
 The foundations of this approach are the belief that all children should work together to become confident mathematicians, who are able to reason and solve problems by applying their knowledge in a range of situations.

 All classes have two sessions of maths a day.
-One session that occurs in the morning is the lesson for the day.
-The lesson will focus on a learning objective from the age related expectation of that year group.
+The session that occurs in the morning, is the lesson for the day.
+The lesson will focus on a key learning point from the age related expectation of that year group.
 Then in the afternoon, a Maths MOT (Maths on Track) meeting is held.
-The MOT will focus on a variety of things depending on the needs of the class and in some cases individual children.
-Items that may be covered in the MOTs include: pre-teaching of objectives, spending more time on learning objectives already taught, a focus of practising skills such as addition, subtraction, multiplication and division as well as times table and division facts recalling and a focus on our instant recall facts.
+The MOT will focus on a variety of areas depending on the needs of the class and in some cases individual children.
+Items that may be covered in the MOTs include: pre-teaching of objectives, spending more time on learning objectives already taught, a focus of practising skills such as addition, subtraction, multiplication and division as well as times table and division fact recalling and a focus on our instant recall facts.